Special procedural guarantees

 The German Asylum Act exempts neither unaccompanied children nor persons with special procedural guarantees from the airport procedure, despite an express obligation under the recast APD to provide for such exemptions under certain conditions.[17]
 It also makes no reference to ‘adequate support’ which should be provided to those requiring special procedural guarantees.[18]

-With the exception of applications lodged by minors, there are no detailed available figures on the profile of applicants in airport procedures.
-In 2022, 72 minors were subjected to the airport procedure, representing 20.7% of all applicants in such procedures.[16]
-This is higher than in 2021and 2020, where there were respectively 26 and 13 minors in the airport procedure, representing around 13% of all applicants in 2021 and 9% in 2020.[17]
-Information as to whether some of them were unaccompanied minors is not available.
-However, in practice, it seems that the BAMF contacts the youth welfare office (Jugendamt) in cases involving unaccompanied minors.
-Officials of the youth welfare office come to the airport facility to conduct an age assessment and unaccompanied minors are usually allowed entry into the territory for the purpose of the asylum procedure.[18]
-That said, the detention facility at Frankfurt/Main Airport contains dedicated rooms for unaccompanied boys and girls.[19]
-In any case, the exemption does not apply to children who arrive at the airport together with their parents (86 airport procedures were initiated for children in 2019).[20]
+While there is no explicit exemption in the law, in practice, at least in 2022, it seems that recognised unaccompanied minors are not subjected to airport procedures.[19]
+It seems that the Federal Police contacts the youth welfare office (Jugendamt) in cases involving unaccompanied minors.
+Officials of the youth welfare office come to the airport facility to conduct an age assessment and unaccompanied minors are usually allowed entry into the territory for the purpose of the asylum procedure.[20]
+That said, the de facto detention facility at Frankfurt/Main Airport contains dedicated rooms for unaccompanied boys and girls.[21]

 [1] BAMF, Die Identifizierung vulnerabler Personen im Asylverfahren.
-Umsetzung in der Praxis des Bundesamtes für Migration und Flüchtlinge, June 2022, available in German at https://bit.ly/3Z7JHCU, 16.
+Umsetzung in der Praxis des Bundesamtes für Migration und Flüchtlinge, June 2022, available in German at: https://bit.ly/3Z7JHCU, 16.

 [2] BAMF, Die Identifizierung vulnerabler Personen im Asylverfahren.
-Umsetzung in der Praxis des Bundesamtes für Migration und Flüchtlinge, June 2022, available in German at https://bit.ly/3Z7JHCU, 19.
+Umsetzung in der Praxis des Bundesamtes für Migration und Flüchtlinge, June 2022, available in German at: https://bit.ly/3Z7JHCU, 19.

 [3] Information provided by the BAMF, 9 March 2023.

 [4] BAMF, Die Identifizierung vulnerabler Personen im Asylverfahren.
-Umsetzung in der Praxis des Bundesamtes für Migration und Flüchtlinge, June 2022, available in German at https://bit.ly/3Z7JHCU, 16.
+Umsetzung in der Praxis des Bundesamtes für Migration und Flüchtlinge, June 2022, available in German at: https://bit.ly/3Z7JHCU, 16.

 [5] BAMF, Die Identifizierung vulnerabler Personen im Asylverfahren.
-Umsetzung in der Praxis des Bundesamtes für Migration und Flüchtlinge, June 2022, available in German at https://bit.ly/3Z7JHCU, 16.
+Umsetzung in der Praxis des Bundesamtes für Migration und Flüchtlinge, June 2022, available in German at: https://bit.ly/3Z7JHCU, 16.

 [6] Information provided by the BAMF, 9 March 2023.